DNN Modularization via Activation-Driven Training: Introduction

-\looseness-1 To help address this, DNN modularization~\cite{pan2020decomposing, pan2022decomposing, imtiaz2023decomposing, cnnsplitter, qi2023reusing, gradsplitter, mwt, ren2023deeparc} has recently emerged as a promising direction for enhancing model reuse.
-Inspired by over 50 years of work on modularizing traditional software~\cite{parnas1972criteria, parnas1976design}, DNN modularization aims to decompose an $n$-class classification model into $n$ distinct groups of weights (i.e., modules), with each module dedicated to recognizing a single output class.
-DNN modularization offers the promise of selective integration of \textit{reusable} modules to assemble new DNN models with \textit{minimal to no retraining} required~\cite{gradsplitter, mwt}.
-Furthermore, decomposing a DNN model into modules would simplify the \textit{removal} of unwanted classes and enable the \textit{replacement} of under-performing modules for specific classes with more accurate ones.
+\looseness-1 To help address this, DNN modularization~\cite{pan2020decomposing, pan2022decomposing, imtiaz2023decomposing, cnnsplitter, qi2023reusing, gradsplitter, incite, mwt, ren2023deeparc} has recently emerged as a promising direction for enhancing model reuse.
+Inspired by modularizing traditional software~\cite{parnas1972criteria, parnas1976design}, DNN modularization aims to decompose an $n$-class classification model into $n$ distinct groups of weights (i.e., modules), with each module dedicated to recognizing a single output class.
+This offers the promise of selective integration of \textit{reusable} modules to assemble new DNN models with \textit{minimal to no retraining} required~\cite{gradsplitter, mwt}.
+Moreover, decomposing a DNN model into modules would simplify the \textit{removal} of unwanted classes and enable \textit{replacement} of under-performing modules for specific classes with more accurate ones.

-To date, research in DNN modularization has taken two primary directions: post-training and during-training. { Given a trained DNN model, post-training modularization~\cite{pan2020decomposing, pan2022decomposing, imtiaz2023decomposing, cnnsplitter, qi2023reusing, gradsplitter} analyzes how specific model weights contribute to different class predictions by observing the responses of associated hidden units, i.e., neurons in fully connected (FC) layers or channels in convolutional layers.
-Subsets of weights that are responsible for particular classes are grouped into individual modules. } However, the inherent inter-connectivity (i.e., correlation) among hidden units often leads to significant weight overlap between modules~\cite{pan2022decomposing, cnnsplitter, imtiaz2023decomposing}.
-Efforts to mitigate these weight correlations can compromise the predictive performance of individual modules.
-To overcome this issue, more recent work~\cite{mwt} proposed a modularization technique that aims to regulate the weight contributions during the training phase.
-Specifically, modularity of a DNN is achieved through a set of specialized ``modular masks".
-These masks are learnable and designed to control the involvement of different groups of weights in predicting samples from the same or different classes during training.
+Research in DNN modularization has taken two primary directions: post-training and during-training.
+Given a trained DNN model, post-training modularization~\cite{pan2020decomposing, pan2022decomposing, imtiaz2023decomposing, cnnsplitter, qi2023reusing, gradsplitter, incite} analyzes how specific model weights contribute to different class predictions by observing the responses of associated hidden units, i.e., neurons in fully connected (FC) layers or channels in convolutional layers.
+Subsets of weights that are responsible for particular classes are grouped into individual modules.
+However, the inherent inter-connectivity of hidden units across layers in a trained model yields poor modularity~\cite{csordasneural, sculley2015hidden}, with significant weight overlap between modules~\cite{pan2022decomposing, cnnsplitter, imtiaz2023decomposing}.
+To overcome this issue, more recent work~\cite{mwt} proposed a technique that incorporates modular masks into the model's layers to enhance modularity during the training phase.